What to see in Kerala

-Kasargod is an amalgamation of different religions, beliefs, language and culture.
-People in Kasargod speak 7 different languages including Tulu, Malayalam, Kannada, Tamil and Konkani!
+Kasargod is an amalgamation of different religions, beliefs, languages, and cultures.
+People in Kasargod speak 7 different languages including Tulu, Malayalam, Kannada, Tamil, and Konkani!

 Chandragiri Fort: The historic Chandragiri fort is the ideal place to admire sunsets from the ancient temple of Kizhur Siva.

 The main attractions here are Chandragiri Cruises and Chandragiri Boat Club.

 Kareem Forest Park: Cultivated minutely by one man, the forest offers a pristine view of nature and picnic spots.

 The forest is dotted with a variety of rare endemic plants and shrubs.